 Studies have shown that women may have more success with other smoking cessation therapies, including:10

 Non-nicotine suppression medications include bupropion (Zyban) and varenicline (Chantix).
 Bupropion is an antidepressant that helps reduce smoking cravings, while varenicline interacts with nicotine receptors to reduce cravings and block the pleasurable effects of nicotine.
 These medications have shown equal effectiveness on both genders in the short term.

 A combination of counseling and medication may be the best route to cessation for many.
 Cognitive-behavioral therapy can help smokers find new coping mechanisms, while non-nicotine suppression medications or nicotine replacement therapy can help them avoid physical cravings and temptations.

 Time your cessation efforts around your menstrual cycle.
-In scientific studies, women have shown more success in quitting smoking when they time their quit day 15 days before or after menstruation.
+In scientific studies, women have shown more success in quitting smoking when they time their quit day 15 days before or after menstruation.10

 Getting emotional support when quitting smoking is often crucial for success.
-If there isn’t a local support group in your area, look for resources online.
-There are hundreds of chatrooms dedicated to smoking cessation, and they can be a welcome relief when you’re deep in craving and need someone to talk to.10 Speaking to a mental health professional, such as a therapist, can also be beneficial.
+If there isn't a local support group in your area, look for resources online.
+There are hundreds of chatrooms dedicated to smoking cessation, and they can be a welcome relief when you're deep in craving and need someone to talk to.10 Speaking to a mental health professional, such as a therapist, can also be beneficial.

 Drug abuse and substance disorders affect males more than females, but the gender gap continues to narrow.
 The most recent statistics show that 22% of males and 17% of females used illicit drugs or misused prescription medications in the past year.1